codebyesther/methylation-pipeline/README.md

 - Script: `scripts/build_gene_cgi_map.py`
 - Required only if you are going to run `scripts/locus/deltagene-heatmaps-lineplots-bothfonts-labels.py` later.
 - Auto-detect file(s): .xlsx and .csv files in the output directory that contain the term "gene_annotation" in their filename
+  - You had to have run Step 4 of the Preprocessing Steps (`scripts/step_4_generate_gene_annotation.py`) for this file to have been generated in your output directory.
 - Processes these files to create a mapping of genes to CGI identifiers:
   - The script selects the first file from the list of matching files and prints its name.
   - The script identifies all columns in the DataFrame that start with "Gene".